tomhiskey/tom-personal-site-jekyll/portfolio/risk-assessments.md

 EcoOnline offers a suite of Health & Safety (‘H&S’) products.
 One of them – our Risk Assessment module – was dramatically underperforming.

 Risk assessments are a foundation of health and safety.
-Although essential, only 23% of our customers used our Risk module.
+Although they're a legal requirement, only 23% of our customers used our Risk module.
 Customers wanted to see significant improvements so they could adopt the module and maximise the value of our full H&S suite.